sympy/sympy/doc/src/modules/combinatorics/fp_groups.rst

 Example of construction of a finitely-presented group.
 The symmetric group of degree 4 may be represented as a two generator group with presentation `\langle a, b \mid a^2, b^3, (ab)^4 \rangle`.
-Giving the relations as a list of relators, the presentation of would be specified as:
+Giving the relations as a list of relators, group in SymPy would be specified as:

 >>> F, a, b = free_group("a, b")
 >>> G = FpGroup(F, [a**2, b**3, (a*b)**4])